evmos/evmosjs/examples/messages/basic/createMultipleMsg.md

     msgs,
   )

   // We are not generating the eip712 to sign because it will fail.
-Eip712 does not support differente types of messages
+Eip712 does not support different types of messages
   // const eipToSign = createEIP712(types, LOCALNET_CHAIN.chainId, messages);

   const protoMsgs: any[] = []